fredrik-hjarner/fasm68k/README.md

 > [!NOTE]
 > Consider this to be in beta stage.
-It's perfectly usable with all 68k instructions are validated with about [22,000 tests](https://raw.githubusercontent.com/fredrik-hjarner/fasm68k/refs/heads/master/src/tests/valid_instructions.asm) and Sonic 1 and Retail Clerk '89 are assembled after every push, but I don't feel ready to call this version 1.0.0 yet.
+It's perfectly usable with all 68k instructions validated with about [22,000 tests](https://raw.githubusercontent.com/fredrik-hjarner/fasm68k/refs/heads/master/src/tests/valid_instructions.asm) and Sonic 1 and Retail Clerk '89 are assembled after every push, but I don't feel ready to call this version 1.0.0 yet.